Lost television broadcast: Australia

-In this early period, the technology then available to pre-record television programs, or to record live broadcasts off-air, was relatively primitive.
-Although Australia introduced TV rather later (1956) than other nations like the USA, the use of videotape did not become widespread in the Australian industry until the early 1960s, so only a small number of episodes from the earliest period have survived.
-Nearly all of that material exists as kinescopes.
+Commercial stations created their own programs, but the majority of locally produced original programming was funded by the government-owned Australian Broadcasting Commission (ABC).
+By June 1964, ABC had produced 185 of the 212 plays, all 31 operas, and 90 of the 95 ballets shown on Australian television in that period.

 Although many important ABC programs from these early days were captured as kinescopes, most of this material was later lost or destroyed.
-In a 1999 newspaper article on the subject, author Bob Ellis recounted the story of a large collection of kinescopes of early ABC drama productions, and other programs, including some of the first Australian TV Shakespeare productions, and the pioneering popular music show Six O'Clock Rock.
-Learning that the ABC planned to dispose of these recordings, Bruce Beresford (then a production assistant at the ABC), arranged for a friend to pose as a silver nitrate dealer, and the anonymous collector purchased the films for a nominal cost.
-Subsequently, the collector occasionally rented some of the films out to schools for a small fee, but the daughter of one of the actors involved (Owen Weingott) recognised her father from a Shakespeare production, and told him about it.
-Assuming that the ABC still owned the print and was making money out of these recordings without compensating the actors, Weingott lodged an official complaint.
-Commonwealth police descended on the illegal collector, but he was warned that they were coming, and in a panic he destroyed almost all the material he possessed.
+In a 1999 newspaper article on the subject, author Bob Ellis recounted the story of a large collection of kinescopes of early ABC drama productions and other programs, including some of the first Australian Shakespeare television productions and the pioneering popular music show Six O'Clock Rock.
+Learning that the ABC planned to dispose of these recordings, Bruce Beresford (then a production assistant at the ABC) arranged for a friend to pose as a silver nitrate dealer, and the anonymous collector purchased the films for a nominal cost.
+Subsequently, the collector occasionally rented some of the recordings out to schools for a small fee.
+However, the daughter of one of the actors involved (Owen Weingott), recognized her father from a Shakespeare production and told him about it.
+Assuming that ABC still owned the print and was making money out of these recordings without compensating the actors, Weingott lodged an official complaint.
+Commonwealth police descended on the illegal collector, but he was warned that they were coming, and in a panic, he destroyed almost all the material he possessed.

-Well into the 1970s, it was still common for news, current affairs, sports coverage, game shows, talk/panel shows, infotainment programs and variety shows to be broadcast live, and these were usually not recorded.
-In this early period, recording and editing TV shows on videotape was expensive and time-consuming, and because of the comparatively lower cost, and the high level of skill available to Australian TV networks in live broadcasting, and the lack of any market for such recordings, pre-recording or archiving of most day-to-day TV content was considered unnecessary and uneconomical.
-Although some news and other programming from this period has survived, most of what is still extant is material that was captured on film (such as actuality footage, interviews, press conferences, etc., recorded for news stories).